YogeshT22/YogeshT22/README.md

 <!-- LEFT COLUMN: ABOUT, INTRO, CONTACT -->

 # Yogesh T
-* Ex-Sysadmin Learning to Build in the Cloud
+* Sysadmin Learning to Build in the Cloud
 * AWS • DevOps • Automation

 ---